keithbuhler/keithbuhler.github.io/content/how-to/meditation.md

 1. It is healthy.
 My meditation mentor created [a podcast explaining benefits of meditation, summarizing the latest research, teaching how to meditate, and offering a dozen guided meditations.](http://www.meditationforhealthpodcast.com/)
 2. It is relaxing.
 [Meditation activates the parasympathetic system *better* than sleep.
 Herbert Benson, M.D., made meditation scientificaly respectable virtually overnight through his study of the "Relaxation Response".](https://www.bensonhenryinstitute.org/about/dr-herbert-benson)
 3. It reduces anxiety, depression, [insomnia](http://www.health.harvard.edu/blog/mindfulness-meditation-helps-fight-insomnia-improves-sleep-201502187726), [blood pressure](http://www.heart.org/HEARTORG/Conditions/More/MyHeartandStrokeNews/Meditation-and-Heart-Disease-Stroke_UCM_452930_Article.jsp#), and more.
-[See also John Parrot's excellent summary here.](https://relaxlikeaboss.com/the-art-of-mindfulness/)
 4. It increases awareness, compassion, self-control, peacefulness, and more.
 5. It feels good.
 6. Every religious tradition practices meditation-- including Christianity -- and atheists and agnostics do too.
 It's like laughing or studying the stars: it's human.